C. Aultman & Co., Factory View

 The C. Aultman & Co. was founded in 1851 by Cornelius Aultman.
 This company made agricultural equipment.
 Ohio records show that the name "C. Aultman & Co." was registered on 28 September 1865.
 Those same records seem to say the company had ceased doing business under that name by 27 August 1914.
 The firm was reorganized as the Aultman & Taylor Machinery Co., which was in business until about 1924 being bought out by the Allis-Chalmers Mfg.
 Co.

 An 1891 catalog of "C. Aultman & Co.
-Threshers and Engines" says that they had been in business since 1831.
+Threshers and Steam Engines" says that they had been in business since 1831.
 It states, "Eighteen hundred and ninety-one is the sixty-first year of our thresher business.
 John Miller (C. Aultman’s step-father) of Greentown, Stark County, Ohio, was the first maker and user of threshing machines in this part of the United States, in 1831.
 His son, Hon.
 Lewis Miller, is the present president of this company.
 His grandson, Mr. Robert A. Miller, is its general manager."

 Ohio, the future great state: her manufacturers, and a history of her Manufacturers by William J. Comley, W. D'Eggville, 1875 page 429Listed in the 1874 work, Wiley's American iron trade manual of the leading iron industries of the United States: "Agricultural machinery.
 Works also at Akron.
 300 hands employed."